Optimizing the interaction geometry of inverse Compton scattering x-ray sources: inverse Compton scattering for arbitrary interaction angles

 \section{inverse Compton scattering for arbitrary interaction angles}

-In this section we investigate how to make use of the fact that a Compton x-ray source becomes more efficient at high electron energies.
-In a head-on geometry, the desired x-ray energy determines electron energy.
-However, if instead the interaction angle is varied to achieve the required x-ray energy, the favorable scaling with electron beam energy can be exploited even further.
-We will find that this geometry can be particularly useful for soft x-ray generation \\
+In a head-on ICS geometry, the generated x-ray energy increases with the electron energy.
+For a given laser wavelength, the desired x-ray energy therefore determines the electron energy.
+At the same time, the x-ray brilliance increases with electron energy, implying that, using ICS, the generation of hard x-rays is more favorable than the generation of soft x-rays.
+However, if instead of the electron energy, the interaction angle is varied to achieve the required x-ray energy, an additional degree of freedom is introduced, which allows further exploitation of the favorable scaling of the brilliance with the electron beam energy.
+This will be explored in some detail in this section.
+We will find that a grazing angle geometry (see Fig.~\ref{fig:ICS_geometry}) can be particularly useful for the generation of high-brilliance soft x-rays. \\

-We will now use the framework of covariant electrodynamics, with the metric, $g^{\mu \nu} = \mathrm{diag}(1,-1,-1,-1)$, to describe the interaction of a relativistic electron bunch with a laser pulse under an arbitrary interaction angle.
-We start by considering a single electron interacting with a Gaussian pencil beam.
-Next, we add the effects of a focused laser beam and describe the electron bunch as a finite sized object.
-In Sec.\ref{sec:optimization} the case where $\theta_L \ll1 $ is considered and the x-ray brilliance is optimized for this grazing angle geometry.
-Finally, a comparison is made between grazing angle and head-on ICS.\\
+We will now use the framework of covariant electrodynamics, with the metric $g^{\mu \nu} = \mathrm{diag}(1,-1,-1,-1)$, to describe the interaction of a relativistic electron bunch with a laser pulse under an arbitrary interaction angle.
+We start, in Sec.~\ref{sec:colin_singleelec}, by considering a single electron interacting with a Gaussian pencil beam.
+Next, in Sec.~\ref{sec:colin_divergence}, we investigate the effects of focusing the laser beam, and in Sec.~\ref{sec:Focused electron and laser beams}, an electron bunch of finite dimensions instead of a single electron.
+In Sec.~\ref{sec:optimization} the x-ray brilliance is optimized for $\theta_L \ll1 $.
+Finally, in Sec.~\ref{sec:performance}, the optimized performances of ICS in a grazing angle geometry and in a head-on geometry are compared.\\